Tabletop Sand Robot

 Firmware

-I'll skip the boring parts, but essentially, I needed to convert the Cartesian coordinates sent by the higher level classes into polar coordiates, and then use a series of conversions to find the amount of steps needed to move the gear.
+I'll skip the boring parts, but essentially, I needed to convert the Cartesian coordinates sent by the higher-level classes into polar coordinates, and then use a series of conversions to find the number of steps needed to move the gear.
 For the rho (linear) axis, it was a bit weirder.
-The movement of the rotary axis actually affected the position of the rho arm, so I had to compensate for this in my calculations, and compensate for it again when the robot recalculates it's Cartesian position based on the current step counters around 20-30 times a second.
+The movement of the rotary axis affected the position of the rho arm, so I had to compensate for this in my calculations and compensate for it again when the robot recalculates its Cartesian position based on the current step counters around 20-30 times a second.

 The motion abstraction code is in the RobotSandTableRotary.cpp file in the repository.